HaoranLiao/haoranliao.github.io/_pages/teaching.md

   * Researched machine learning-based quantum error mitigation.
 Demonstrated that our method outperforms ZNE on small-scale circuits, and scales to classically intractable circuits with lower overhead in a 100-qubit experiment.
 Showed its superiority for variational algorithms such as VQE, and for tomography-like experiments.
 (Nat.
 Mach.
 Intell.
 2024, NeuIPS AI4Science 2023)
-  * Pauli channel estimation using error-mitigated entanglement-enhanced benchmarking, which exponentially reduces sampling complexity compared to cycle benchmarking.
+  * Pauli channel estimation using error-mitigated entanglement-enhanced benchmarking, exponentially reducing sampling complexity compared to cycle benchmarking.
 (Submitted to Nat.
 Phys.)
   * Researched extensively and enabled methods to suppress crosstalks by staggered dynamical decoupling and context-aware compilation absorbing crosstalk errors into the Hamiltonian in many-body physics simulations.
 (Proceedings of ISCA 2024)

 [//]: # (  e.g., crosstalk absorption)